Richard II of England: Early life

 Richard of Bordeaux was the younger son of Edward, Prince of Wales, and Joan, Countess of Kent.
-Edward, eldest son of Edward III and heir apparent to the throne of England, had distinguished himself as a military commander in the early phases of the Hundred Years' War, particularly in the Battle of Poitiers in 1356.
+Edward, known as the Black Prince, eldest son of Edward III and heir apparent to the throne of England, had distinguished himself as a military commander in the early phases of the Hundred Years' War, particularly in the Battle of Poitiers in 1356.
 After further military adventures, however, he contracted dysentery in Spain in 1370.
 He never fully recovered and had to return to England the next year.

-Richard was born at the Archbishop's Palace of Bordeaux, in the English principality of Aquitaine, on 6 January 1367, reportedly prematurely due to Joan's stress caused by the Black Prince's departure on Spanish campaign.
+Richard was born at the Archbishop's Palace of Bordeaux, in the duchy of Aquitaine, on 6 January 1367, reportedly prematurely due to Joan's stress caused by the Black Prince's departure on Spanish campaign.
 According to contemporary sources, three kings, "the King of Castile, the King of Navarre and the King of Portugal", were present at his birth.
 This anecdote, and the fact that his birth fell on the feast of Epiphany, was later used in the religious imagery of the Wilton Diptych, where Richard is one of three kings paying homage to the Virgin and Child.

 Richard's elder brother, Edward of Angoulême, died near his sixth birthday in 1370.

 During the Good Parliament of 1376 the Black Prince was dying.
 Having taken a house in London, he summoned both Edward III and John of Gaunt and made them swear to recognise his son, the future Richard II, as successor to Edward.
 Both John and the King swore to recognise Richard.